kansal9/zap/README.rst

 Tired of sky subtraction residuals?
 ZAP them!

 This repository is a fork of the original zap_, developed by Kurt Soto.
 The differences with the original software are listed in the changelog_.
+This version is also compatible with the AO mode.

 ZAP is a high precision sky subtraction tool which can be used as complete sky subtraction solution, or as an enhancement to previously sky-subtracted MUSE